-We see her grieve the transition (maybe not the best book for kids who are about to get a patch) from having a unique ability to see and think about two different experiences at once, while reconciling her new ability to focus on just one thing.
+We see her grieve the transition from having a unique ability to see and think about two different experiences at once, while reconciling her new ability to focus on just one thing.

 Although the story is positive, it’s still complex and makes me wonder what kinds of interesting perspectives and ideas the author would have if she had been allowed to let her traveling eye wander.

 In Jacob’s Eye Patch, we get a taste of what it’s like to face endless questions about a conspicuous disability, and how exhausting it can be to be the target of microaggressions on a daily basis.